 Assessment results indicate that females experience some risks differently than the general population, and, in some cases, were identified to be at less risk than the general population.
-The genderbased assessment and results of the perception survey can be used to define more specific gender-focused risk management actions for specific Oblasts.
+The gender-based assessment and results the of perception survey can be used to define more specific gender-focused risk management actions for specific Oblasts.

-The report includes the results of a climate risk perception survey conducted in Suusamyr Valley, Kyrgyzstan.
-The survey indicated that (1) A gap exists between local and expert understanding of climate hazard and risks, (2) Climate-related risks do not have a uniformly high salience with local populations and (3) Climate impacts will likely be address through reliance on self, family, and local government.
+survey indicated that (1) A gap exists between local and expert understanding of climate hazard and risks, (2) Climate-related risks do not have a uniformly high salience with local populations and (3) Climate impacts will likely be address through reliance on self, family, and local government.
 These and other findings should be incorporated into community-based climate risk management.

-The report indicates that climate risk management strategies and activities be targeted to:
+The Profile indicates that climate risk management strategies and activities be targeted to:

-- Managing flooding and flash floods, particularly in southwest Kyrgyzstan, and specifically in Batken Oblast. - Managing climate-crop impacts in Batken, Jalal Abad and Osh Oblasts. - Bridging the gap between local resident and expert understanding of the nature and threat of climate-links hazards and impacts. - Addressing the greater disaster impact on females in

-- o Osh Oblast, for all disasters, - o Jalal Abad, for landslides, - Talas, Naryn and Issyk Kul Oblasts for snowfall - Jalal Abad and Osh Oblast, due to higher impact scores for financial, social and natural capitals, - o Naryn, for higher social and natural capitals impacts, and, - o Batken, for higher social capital impact for for climate-crop impacts.
+- Managing flooding and flash floods, particularly in southwest Kyrgyzstan, and specifically in Batken Oblast. - Managing climate-crop impacts in Batken, Jalal Abad and Osh Oblasts. - Bridging the gap between local resident and expert understanding of the nature and threat of climate-links hazards and impacts. - Addressing the greater disaster impact on females in - Osh Oblast, for all disasters, - Jalal Abad, for landslides, - Talas, Naryn and IssylKyl Oblasts for snowfall - Jalal Abad and Osh Oblast, due to higher impact scores for financial, social and natural capitals, - Naryn, for higher social and natural capitals impacts, and, - Batken, for higher social capital impact for for climate-crop impacts.